bobbingwide/oik-css/readme.txt

 2. [bw_geshi] - examples

 == Upgrade Notice ==
+= 1.0.0-beta-20191215 =
+Updates after testing on cwiccer.com

+= 1.0.0-alpha-20191214 =
+Now delivers two blocks which are not dependent upon oik.

 = 0.9.2 =
 For the GesHi block in oik-blocks accept default lang=none